erkston/lobby-bot/README.md

 - LobbyChannelName - The Channel name the bot should use to send messages
 - LobbyRole - The Role name the bot should use to alert people once the lobby is full.
 This should be a role dedicated for bot use, all members are removed from the role after pings are sent.
 - PersistentLobbyRole - A separate Role that will always be pinged when the lobby is full.
 Role members are not removed automatically (as they are for LobbyRole) so members of this role will  always be notified when a lobby fills without having to enter the lobby themselves.
 Members of this role are not considered in the math that determines when the lobby is full.
-- PersistentLobbyRoleEnable* - Enable pinging the secondary Persisten Role
+- PersistentLobbyRolePingEnable* - Enable pinging the secondary Persisten Role
 - LobbyMessageTitle* - Title of the discord message showing the lobby information
 - LobbyMessageColor* and NappingMessageColor* - Hex values used for the discord embed messages.
 - LobbyThreshold* - The number of players the bot should wait for before sending discord pings.
 This is total players including any already on the server